- All Year Round.

 From the palace departure point the bus tour heads westwards towards the Qunita da Regaieira.
 This historic estate and UNESCO listed World Heritage Site is surrounded by forested, rolling hills.
 It is where you can find the famously photogenic 'Initiation Well'.

-A few minutes further west of the Qunita da Regaieira is Seteais Palace, another UNESCO site constructed in the neo-classical style that now serves mainly as a luxury hotel and restaurant.
+West of the Qunita da Regaieira is Seteais Palace, another UNESCO site constructed in the neo-classical style that now serves mainly as a luxury hotel and restaurant.

 As the tour makes its way to the Colares Regional Wine Cellars it offers riders a chance to disembark at Monserrate Palace.
 This exotic summer villa is one of the finest 19th century structures in the area and was originally built as a getaway for officials of the Portuguese royal court.
 Hop-off at Colares for a chance to sample some of Portugal's rarest wine reserves and get a guided tour of the cellars.